"The Incredible 'Super-Pro' Receivers" (1935 to 1948)

 .01uf 400vdc TIGER shells and two .02uf 400vdc TIGER shells to install new polyfilm caps inside.

 April 20, 2019 - Weird Stuff Inside the RF Box - I rebuilt three .01uf and two .02uf C-D paper wax shells with new polyfilm caps inside.
 The rebuilds were coated with bee's wax to duplicate how the original C-D caps looked.
 I began to install them by removing the non-original molded C-D caps.
 I had wondered about those molded C-D caps and when removed I noted that all five were 0.01uf.
 Not critical but not correct.
 After I had installed the new rebuilds I happened to notice that there was a resistor installed in the black vinyl sleeving of one of the plate leads.
 I checked all five wire leads (B+ and AVC) and found that all had series resistors inside the sleeving.
 Two were 2K 1watt and three were 10K 1watt.
 These resistors are already installed the receiver chassis although the plate loads for the RF tubes are 5K on a SP-100 (but are 2K on a BC-779.)
 On a SP-100, the plate load resistors are located on a component board adjacent to the RF box.
 Also, the AVC series 100K resistors are also located on a component board also adjacent to the RF box.
 I think the person in the past that modified the RF box and changed the 100kc to 200kc coils only had a BC-779 schematic to go by.
+The BC-779 does have a couple of resistors that are sleeved in vinyl tubing.
 That's probably why the duplication or addition of resistors.
 It's also possible that the extra resistors were part of a mod that involved the different RF amp tubes (that were on extension sockets) that were installed when the receiver was first examined.
 I removed the duplicate resistors to have the RF box have component values and connections that are correct for the original SP-100 version.

 Installed all of the covers.
 Installed and synchronized the main tuning and bandspread dials.
 The RF box was now ready to install back on the main chassis but the paper wax caps in the chassis now needed to be rebuilt.